JulianFrattini/nlp4re-tools/README.md

 ## Authors and Contact

-This repository is procured by the following researchers:
+This repository is procured by the following researchers (the * marks the corresponding author):

 | Name | Affiliation | Contact |
 |---|---|---|